NEW! Instead of Microsoft Paint, use our free mapping software! Click here to check it out!

 - Mark the location Once you get the projector positioned, make sure you mark the location somehow so that you can set it up in the exact same place every time.
 Some painters tape might work.
 On grass you might pound some small stakes into the turf.
 I project from a sidewalk so I use a little spray paint on the concrete.

 - Open your drawing software to full screen.
-Windows comes with a drawing program called Paint that will work just fine.
+We recommend using our free drawing software that you can download here.
+Windows comes with a drawing program called Paint that will work also.
 For a MAC there is a free program called PaintBrush that is available for download here.
-I used an old version of Paint Shop Pro for mine.
 If necessary, create a new image file that covers your whole screen or as much of your screen as possible

 - Now look at your house and start drawing, tracing the lines of your house.
 You will want to use the line tool.
 It allows you to click on a point then click on another point and the computer will draw a perfectly straight line for you.
 Otherwise your map will look like a kindergartner drew it!
 In Paint you can find the line tool in the “shapes” section of the tool bar at the top.
 Other drawing programs have similar tools.
 You don’t need to get too crazy.
 Just trace the parts that you think will be useful in identifying segments where you want video.
 You really don’t need to spend time tracing your doorknob or the garden hose, etc.Sometimes small portions of your house might be covered with the tool bar where you can’t draw.
 We can usually fill in those portions later for you, so don’t stress about it.Below is a picture of my house compared with my drawn outline.